dschadow/JavaSecurity/README.md

 prepared statements.
 After launching, open the web application in your browser at **http://localhost:8080**.

 ## sso-with-github
 Contains a Spring Boot demo application with GitHub login.
-Requires you to set up an application in your GitHub account and to provide `github.client.clientId` and `github.client.clientSecret` as runtime parameters.
+Requires you to set up an [OAuth App](https://github.com/settings/developers) application in your GitHub account (with a homepage URL and authorization callback URL of http://localhost:8080) and to provide its `github.client.clientId` and `github.client.clientSecret` as runtime parameters.
 After launching, open the web application in your browser at **http://localhost:8080**.

 ## xss
 Cross-Site Scripting (XSS) demo project preventing XSS in a JavaServer Pages (JSP) web application by utilizing input